The Eight Teams You Need to Include for a Successful FASB ASC 842 Project

 Here are eight functional groups to consider having representation from (and why you should consider them):

 - Technical Accounting – Typically responsible for evaluating and interpreting new accounting standards.
-Also will play a critical role in lease accounting software selection, policy strategy, identification and assessment of controls.
+Will also play a critical role in lease accounting software selection, policy strategy, identification, and assessment of controls.

-- Tax Planning and Reporting – Will need to evaluate the impacts of new standards to sales, property, and income taxes at local, state and national levels.
-Will provide requirements for what accounting data is needed and when to comply with tax rules.
+- Tax Planning and Reporting – Will need to evaluate the impacts of new standards to sales, property, and income taxes at local, state, and national levels.
+Will provide requirements for what accounting data is needed and how to comply with tax rules.

-- Information Technology – Will be responsible for defining requirements to upgrades to existing systems (ERP, Asset Management, Procurement, Real Estate) or purchases of new specialized lease accounting software.
+- Information Technology – Will be responsible for defining requirements of upgrades to existing systems (ERP, asset management, procurement, real estate) or purchases of new specialized lease accounting software.

 - Treasury – Typically owns the financial strategy and policies for leasing.
 Wants to ensure that the company is making optimal use of its cash and external financing sources with standardized lease versus buy analysis.

 If you have a high concentration of leases in any one particular category of equipment, consider adding stakeholders from the user community to your lease accounting project team.
 The list will vary depending upon your industry and business model.

 - Fleet Management – If you lease a lot of automobiles, you might want to include the fleet management group.